AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 **Note**: I'm talking about _first-party_ dependencies (dependencies that we as developers produce).
 _System_ dependencies should not be statically linked or packaged with the deliverables.
-_Third-party_ dependencies (like `openssl`) can follow both approaches and they should be discussed on case-by-case basis with customers.
+_Third-party_ dependencies (like `openssl`) can follow both approaches and they should be handled on case-by-case basis.

 When `cmake --build` produces a library it embeds full paths to dependencies as `RUNPATH` records: